a0s/github-lazy-search/README.md

-Simple asyncronous interface to search on github.
-EventMachine + Sinatra + WebSocket + Redis.
+Simple asyncronous interface to search on GitHub.
+Built over EventMachine, Sinatra, WebSocket and Redis.
-Also, it uses handmade background jobs with minimal latency on start (instead of big and slow Sidekiq).
+It uses handmade background jobs with minimal latency on start (instead of big and slow Sidekiq).

 # How it works